 Examples of Current Work:

-- Department of Defence Project (US Ground Vehicles Systems Centre) – The NeuroTech Institute procured a two year project to inform and improve human-autonomous teaming, including the impact of the presence of a trusted human on complex decision-making, and the neurobiological issues of human-automation interaction.
+- Department of Defence Project (US Ground Vehicles Systems Centre) – Two and a half year project with GVSC to inform and improve human-autonomous teaming, including examining the impact of humans with each other and technology(s); the presence of a (trusted) human on complex decision-making, and the neurobiological issues of human-automation interaction.

 The Effect of Human Presence and Interaction on Complex Decision Making

 Year 2 Report A; Research Project “Using Systems Complexity and Cognitive Neuroscience to inform and design Trusted Human Synthetic Partnerships”

 Choosing between Humans and AI in structuring the organisation for the emerging digital value creating paradigm

 Fiona Kerr, Göran Roos